-As parents, we encourage our children to explore the world around them.
-By developing a child’s curiosity in STEAM — science, technology, engineering, arts and math — we give that child the building blocks of a lifetime of learning.
+As parents, we know the importance of encouraging our children to explore the world around them.
+By fostering curiosity in STEM subjects — science, technology, engineering and mathematics — we give children the building blocks necessary for a lifetime of learning.

-That’s why STEAM subjects are part of the Primrose® exclusive Balanced Learning® approach.
-By integrating STEAM throughout the day of learning, teachers are helping children in each age group grasp these core concepts in fun and exciting ways.
+That’s why STEM subjects are part of the Primrose® exclusive Balanced Learning® approach.
+By integrating STEM throughout the day, teachers help children in each age group explore these core concepts in fun and exciting ways.

-To celebrate International Women’s Day, we’ve compiled a list of five women who have made monumental achievements in STEAM fields.
-We hope you share these inspirational women with your children.
+To celebrate Women’s History Month, we’ve compiled a list of five female trailblazers who have made monumental achievements in their fields.

 Click these links to jump to each section below: